Manual: MEDIA POLICY

 Manuals provide the most up to date policies, rules, and regulations for Iowa High School Athletic Association sports in the regular season and postseason.
-Those seeking more information or clarifications on the contents of this manual should contact IHSAA communications director: Chris Cuellar, [email protected].
+Those seeking more information or clarifications on the contents of this manual should contact the IHSAA communications department:

 All other inquiries should be directed through athletic directors or coaches at member schools or host schools.